What you need to know about Slack GDPR

 After a user’s personal data is deleted, all messages will show up from “@deactivateduser”.

-Now that you know all there is to know about Slack GDPR, you’re probably wondering how to form an effective game plan.
-If you haven’t caught on by now, being compliant with Slack GDPR basically boils down to two things: finding and/or deleting personal data, and showing a record of what you’ve done with that data.
+Now that you know all the Slack GDPR basics, you’re probably wondering how to form an effective plan.
+Being compliant with Slack GDPR basically boils down to two things: finding and/or deleting personal data, and showing a record of what you’ve done with that data.

 Therefore, we recommend implementing a system to help you preserve, archive, and search your organization’s Slack data.
 To retrieve the most defensible data possible, this system will need to integrate directly to Slack’s APIs used for compliance and eDiscovery.
-Lucky for you, technologies like Onna can help you do just that.
+Lucky for you, technologies like Onna can help.

 And there you have it!
 Everything you need to know about Slack GDPR.
-As data privacy laws continue to evolve, we hope our tips help you manage your organization’s data in an intelligent way — it’s important now more than ever.
+As data privacy laws continue to evolve, we hope our tips help you manage your organization’s data in a proactive way.